tq1/taqtile-sdk-wp/README.md

-# taqtile-sdk-wp
+# Taqtile SDK Windows Phone
-Taqtile TQ1 Windows Phone SDK Public resources
+This repository is used to keep the docs files used for ReadTheDocs documentation.
+SDK files can be found on our nuget repository on MyGet